 An agent is a physician designated in writing to supervise a physician assistant when the supervising physician is unavailable for short periods of time, such as but not limited to when the supervising physician is on vacation.
-The agent must be competent to perform all duties delegated to the physician assistant.
+The agent must be an Oregon-licensed physician in good standing.
 In the absence of the supervising physician, the agent assumes the same responsibilities as the supervising physician (see OAR 847-050-0038).

 An Agent Acknowledgement Form memorializing this agreement should be kept at the primary practice site (not filed with the Board).